mrchanche/pub/ai-ml/scratchpad/keras3/chapter-2/README.md

 The nn layers (128) contain the patterns the ml discovers.
 You cannot memorize 10kk hand written images, but you can learn 10 patterns that can categorize 10kk images.

 2.2 - page 49

+### Supervised Learning

+- Supervised Learning
+    - Show the machine characteristics of a thing
+    - Machine learning nature of the thing
+    - Start with knowing correct answers and the desired output
+        - labels and features, or inputs and classifications
+        - high start cost as data must be clean and labeled
+    - Typically you need a lot of examples
+    - Learning should be very gradual

+ML if you dont have labels = Unsupervised learning
+ML if you have labels = Supervised Learning
+Supervised Learning if you have continuous value answers = Regression Supervised Learning if you have Y/N answers = Binary Classification Supervised Learning if you have to pick a single category = Multi-class classification Supervised Learning if you have to pick multiple categories = Multi-Label Classifciation

+- Person Y/N
+    - Job Type
+        - Male or Female Person and Job Type

+Regression like linear or non linear regression is predicting a number and not really a classification.
+Predicting an expected value of something at a future date.

+Things like autonomous driving use basically all forms at the same time.
+Classifying singletons, classifying things with many categories, predicting future distance requirements etc...

+### Unsupervised Learning

+pg 59

+No right or wrong answers, only patterns discovered.

+Naturally sorting things into groups without knowning what they are is Unsupervised Learning.
+IE, sorting toys like shape, sex, size, style, etc...